miladghaznavi/crdts/README.md

 at the [test](https://github.com/miladghaznavi/crdts/tree/master/test) folder.

 ## Setup and Test
-The implementation is tested using [Google Test](https://github.com/google/googletest).
+We use [Google Test](https://github.com/google/googletest) for testing.
 Script `setup.sh` from the root folder of this repository installs Google Test.

 ```bash